 WHITSUNDAY APARTMENTS ON HAMILTON ISLAND

 Whitsunday Apartments is a newly independent, mid-range accommodation choice on Hamilton Island.
 As a past client of K-Marketing the management of Whitsunday Apartments approached K-marketing for Asian sales and marketing clout.
 K-Marketing is embarking on a full sales and marketing programme for the property in both Japan and Mainland China.
-(March 2013 – Present)
+(March 2013 – March 2021)

 Inbound Travel & Tourism to Japan